NITHESH2303/Car_Counting_with_Speed_Estimation/README.md

 # vehicle-counting-and-speed-estimation-yolo-sort-python

-This project uses YOLOv3 for Vehicle detection and SORT(Simple Online and Realtime Tracker) for vehicle tracking
+This project uses YOLOv3 for Vehicle detection.

 This project imlements the following tasks in the project: